AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/using-event-num-calc-column.md

 **Explanation**

 The **Event Number** column type identifies the sequence in which events occurred for a particular **event owner**, like a customer or user.
-If you're familiar with SQL, this column type is identical to the **RANK** function.
+If you are familiar with SQL, this column type is identical to the **RANK** function.
 It could be used to observe differences in behavior between first-time events, repeat events, or nth events in your data.

 In case of ties, this column contains the same **rank** for the tied events, and skips the subsequent numbers.
 For example, if it were ranking the numbers 5,8,10,10,12, the ranks would be 1,2,3,3,5.